hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > What they in others did as faults proclaim.
 >
 > Bel.
-Vanity in some's incureable, they say,
+Vanity in some's incurable, they say,
 >
 > For that commodity, fools dearly pay.
 >